asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 }
 ```

 This misses one big thing: Groups.
 Dominions is a game of territory, based on Go.
 Tiles together make Groups.
 Groups have liberties, which they live and die of.
 Groups capture other Groups.
 The winner is the player with bigger Groups.
-Groups are importamt.
+Groups are important.

 ## Bitboards